Investment Banking Interview Questions and Answers: The Definitive Guide

 There are no huge differences for Associate-level candidates, as the same topics and types of questions tend to come up.

-The main difference is that you need to be more polished because everyone at this level is articulate and has more real-world experience.
+The main difference is that you need to be more polished because everyone at this level at an investment bank is articulate and has more real-world experience.

 It’s also quite important to focus on a specific industry because they want candidates who can leverage their pre-MBA experience for something useful on the job.